digikar99/smart-god-mode/README.md

 I am finding it quite useful in lisp; not so much in terminals, or org-mode or markdown-mode.

 The ultimate development would be to establish a brain computer interface :P; currently it's just hardcoded guesswork of what a programmar might want to do when they press a certain keyboard key.

+PS: Turns out I have added a number of functions with names not found in packages.